mg979/vim-xtabline/README.md

 Additionally, it provides:

 * buffers quick navigation (next, previous, with *[count]*)
+* commands to rearrange tabs and buffers positions
+* commands to clean up buffers across all tabs
 * session management: load/save/delete sessions, with timestamping and descriptions
-* commands to clean up buffers across all tabs
 * Tab-todo: customizable command to open a todo file for that tab

 Integrated with: